 A shared goal of the call will prevent either party from wondering whether or not they’re in the closing stage of the sales pipeline.

-The goal of this call is to answer any questions your prospect may have about the new document-sharing feature of our project management software.
+The goal of this call, for example, can be to answer any questions your prospect may have about the new document-sharing feature of the project management software that you sell.
 By the end of this call, you should have a clear understanding of how this feature works and how it can benefit your workflow.